 What is the demand for tourism services in developing countries?

-As a main source region for long-haul tourism, Europe offers you good opportunities.
+As a main source region for long haul tourism, Europe offers you good opportunities.
 Germany, the United Kingdom and France are the largest markets, but other countries are also promising.
 Eastern European countries show the highest growth in trips to developing countries.
 Smaller northern and western European countries boast a high per capita number of trips to developing countries.
 Their tourism expenditure per capita is also the highest.
-Study these countries to select your ideal markets.
+Study the countries to select your ideal markets.

 Europe is a large source region

 The European market is one of the world’s largest source regions for long-haul tourism.
-Over 15% of all outbound trips from Europe are trips to developing countries, equalling 65 million trips in 2015.
+Over 13% of all outbound trips from Europe are trips to developing countries, totalling 60 million trips in 2016.
 This also means there is still a lot of market share to gain, making European long-haul tourism an interesting target market for you.

 The number of outbound trips is growing

-European outbound tourism increased by 3.0% in 2015.
-Although trips to non-developing countries increased by 5.1%, trips to developing countries decreased by 2.0%.
-This decrease of 1.3 million trips can be accounted for by a declining interest in some of the main destinations such as Tunisia and Turkey.
-For other destinations in developing countries, Europe’s economic recovery and travellers’ search for new and authentic experiences are expected to continue stimulating growth.
+European outbound tourism increased by 1.6% in 2016.
+Although trips to non-developing countries increased by 3.4%, trips to developing countries decreased by 8.9%.
+This decrease of 5.9 million trips can be accounted for by a declining interest in main destinations like Egypt, Tunisia and Turkey, which were often replaced with European destinations.

 - Focus on two to three European priority countries.
 The European source market consists of many countries with different characteristics.
 Product, price, promotion and distribution strategies as well as interest in specific developing countries may differ per country.